 Right now there are hundreds of contaminated sites in Michigan that were contaminated by corporate polluters, and yet Michigan taxpayers are on the hook to pay for cleanups.

-In February 2021, Minority Floor Leader Yousef Rabhi along with 49 co-sponsors introduced HB 4314 to hold polluters accountable for the pollution they create and the harm that it causes.
-A similar bill, SB 58, has already been introduced in the Senate by Senator Jeff Irwin.
-These bills were not allowed to come to a vote - but with the new 2023 legislature, there is new opportunity to take action.
+On October 25th 2023 the Polluter Pay Package of bills was introduced in the Michigan legislature.
 And with over 24,000 contaminated sites across Michigan, this issue could not be more urgent.
 Those who are responsible for environmental contamination need to be held responsible for cleaning it up.
 This is a basic issue of fairness – taxpayers should not be liable for cleaning up after wealthy corporations.

 Join us by asking your Michigan State Senator and Representative to support reintroducing, passing, and enacting this common sense legislation.
 Polluters should be picking up the bill for contamination cleanup - not Michigan taxpayers.
 Write to your lawmakers today! ↓